SegoCode/SegoCode/TEMPLATE.md

-> [!WARNING]
-> I'll be away and won't be updating my repositories with new code for some time.
-I'll continue to reply to messages and check pull requests

 <img align="right" width="140" height="123" alt="octocat" src="https://github.com/SegoCode/SegoCode/blob/main/media/mona-loading-edited-apng.png">

 Coding **{{ ACCOUNT_AGE }}** years for fun in github and web backend dev employed.<br/>